 What often leads to such anxiety?

-Usually, it’s the fear of things not going as desired, especially if premature ejaculation is at the root of your anxiety.
-It’s the anticipatory fear of failing that wreaks havoc on your mental and physical state.
+Usually, it’s the fear of things not going as desired, especially if you experience premature ejaculation or erectile dysfunction.

-Each new time before intimacy, you become increasingly worried things won’t go well.
+Before intimacy, you become increasingly worried things won’t go well each new time.

 And the more you experience an anxious physiological and mental response beforehand, the more difficulty you’ll have.

-What can you do to combat sexual performance anxiety?
-Here are a few quick ideas.
+What can you do to combat sexual performance anxiety and last longer in bed?

-That’s great and all as long as you don’t come too soon for your partner.
+That’s great and all, as long as you don’t cum too soon for your partner.
 However, this can sometimes pose a problem.